-In May 2014, Villanova University announced the creation of the College of Professional Studies (CPS)-the first new College at the University in 50 years.
-CPS provides academically rigorous undergraduate degree and non-degree programming, as well as non-credit education-all on campus and online-for the adult learner and working professional.
+In May 2014, Villanova University created of the College of Professional Studies (CPS)-the first new College at the University in 50 years.
+CPS provides academically rigorous undergraduate degree and certificate programming, as well as non-credit education-on campus and online-for the adult learner and working professional.

-CPS continues Villanova's century-old tradition of service to adult learners and will expand Villanova's breadth of academic offerings by providing ever greater options and flexibility.
-It will house and continue to advance the programs of the University's Part-Time and Continuing Studies area.
+CPS continues Villanova's century-old tradition of service to adult learners and complements Villanova's breadth of academic offerings by providing innovative programs with flexible delivery options.